fauna/fauna-shell/README.md

-  plugins   List installed plugins. project   Manage project settings in .fauna-project. schema    Print the diff between local and remote schema. stack     Manage stacks in the current project.
+  plugins   List installed plugins. project   Manage project settings in .fauna-project. schema    Print the diff between local and remote schema. environment     Manage environments in the current project.

 COMMANDS
   add-endpoint           Add an endpoint to ~/.fauna-shell.